JesterCharles/Po2-guide-less-journey/Act1/README.md

     - When he stabs the ground, white patches spawn on ground, there should be a few spots where there's a clear gap to stand.
 Find it!
     - When he disappears (not fog phase), wait for circle to spawn on your, RUN out first, THEN dodge at the last second prior to him landing.
     - **Fog Phase**: After his first dash through, there's a 5s window between each dash.
 But honestly, just running in a circle, dragging the adds with you and killing them as you go seems fine.
 To be extra safe, just every 5s dodge roll the direction you're running.
 You'll almost never get hit and you shouldn't get one shot by this either, but the stun can be annoying.
 - Otherwise, pretty ez rest of the fight.
-Once he's dead there's a LONG dialogue with The Hooded One -- (TODO: Test if porting back to town stops this) -- before he drops loot.
+Once he's dead there's a LONG dialogue with The Hooded One ***DO NOT*** port back to town before he drops loot otherwise it take even longer to drop.
 - Afterwards a portal to "Clearfell Encampment" opens, take it and talk to The Hooded One to port to Act II.